anasolomon/hubble/README.md

   }
 }
 ```
-I thought that maybe all I had to do was specify in the mobile version that I want the "social-imgs" to be position relative
+I thought that maybe all I had to do was specify in the mobile version that I want the "social-imgs" (the social media icons) to be position relative
 That did not work, so I tried my best to find the closest coordinates using margin values to recreate my previous position
 ```css
 @media (max-width:375px) {